anjana-codes/webmin-02-project/README.md

 ## Export to HTML
 Export Using Jupyter Menu

-I used more options (...) tap near outline in the home page of Jupyter Notebook and export as HTML.
+more options (...) tap near outline in the home page of Jupyter Notebook and export as HTML.
 ![alt text](image.png)

 ## Git add and commit